 - Make up remover – Use make up remover wipes

-Once you are down to the items that you can’t live without in liquid form, decant them into smaller containers and only take as much as you need.
+Once you’re down to the items that you can’t live without in liquid form, decant them into smaller containers and only take as much as you need.
 You will be able to buy more of certain things when you arrive at your destination, and depending on where you stay, you may be able to get by on the toiletries that other travellers leave behind when they move on.

 It is good to have a lightweight toiletry bag with several clear compartments, like the Boots hanging toiletry bag, to keep everything together and organised.

 One last tip for the girls, if you don’t already use one, I would highly recommend getting a Mooncup.
 Not only will you save space by not carrying any sanitary products, but also you won’t have to worry about finding more when you run out.
 Tampons, for example, can be especially difficult to find in Asia and other developing world countries.
+Plus you’re doing your bit for the environment; win win!

 When packing as much as possible into a small space, keeping everything organised becomes even more important.